raikilon/cnn-angular-velocity/README.md

 ```
 ### Contacts

-If you have any doubts please contact us at noli.manzoni@usi.ch or micheal.denzler.usi.ch
+If you have any doubts please contact us at noli.manzoni@usi.ch or micheal.denzler@usi.ch

 ## Results